 Exposition By Different Countries

 The legal system in every country is different from one another.
 Countries like India, England, and Singapore are Common Law countries, but the USA is not a common law country; each state has its legal system.
 But commercial contracts are standard in every country, and most of their clauses are common in many countries.
 The term “Good Faith” is not expressly mentioned in India and England.
 The Indian Contract Act, 1872, does not mention this term expressly.
 In England as well, the case is very similar; there is no specific recognition regarding “Good Faith”.
 The English Law was "committed itself to no... overriding principle [of good faith] but has developed piecemeal solutions in response to demonstrated problems of unfairness".
 Even though it was not expressly agreed anywhere under English Law, in one of the cases, it was established that this term could be applied in contracts in English Law as well.
 In the United States of America, the situation is not the same, the term “Good Faith” is expressly stated and has been embodied in the “Uniform Commercial Code Section 1-304” that "every contract or duty within this Act imposes an obligation of good faith in its performance or enforcement".
-When we go back to Europe and look at Germany, under The German Civil Code, executing contract in good faith is a general obligation under Section 242.
+When we go back to Europe and look at Germany, under The German Civil Code, executing the contract in good faith is a general obligation under Section 242.
 Recognition of this term might be different in different countries, but every jurisdiction has not ignored its importance.

 Should The Unstated Be Stated?

 The unstated clause of “Good Faith” is found everywhere, but it is stated in many countries that the importance of specifically stating a clause is showcased in a lot of jurisdictions but not in India.
 Though it is not expressly stated in India, it is not ignored; contracts relating to insurance include the doctrine of "Uberrima Fidei", which means “utmost good faith”, in cases of insurance, good faith is very important.
 Parties in this contract have an obligation to disclose all the material information.
 The author believes that it is high time that this clause doesn’t remain unstated and is expressly recognised as this would help parties to fulfil the contract very smoothly and efficiently.
 Anything that is written would undoubtedly make the job of courts a little easy, it would help the court to penalise on any breach of contract.
 In India, as mentioned above, it is still an unstated term but in one of the cases, which was a matter of Sports Law, Board of Control for Cricket in India and Another Vs. Netaji Cricket Club and Others, in this case, the court observed that "the Board's control over the sport of cricket was deep and pervasive and that it exercised enormous public functions which made it obligatory for the board to follow the doctrine of 'fairness and good faith”.
-The author believes that the concept of “good faith” is very much relevant in India and the court has held it in high regards, making this a stated clause would also make it easier and will reduce the chances of arbitrary decisions.
+The author believes that the concept of “good faith” is very much relevant in India and the court has held it in high regard, making this a stated clause would also make it easier and will reduce the chances of arbitrary decisions.

 Current Position In Sports Law